The Intel Core i7-12700K wins in 6 out of 14 comparable specs, with 3 ties. Its biggest advantage is Base Clock (44% better).

 AI Versus Verdict

-Users who prioritize raw processing speed and higher base clock frequencies should choose the Intel Core i7-12700K for their build.
-Conversely, the Intel Core i5-14400 is the better selection for those who require expanded memory capacity, as it offers a 50% advantage in maximum memory support.
-Selecting between these two processors depends entirely on whether your specific workload demands the higher clock speeds of the former or the superior memory ceiling provided by the latter.
+Users who prioritize raw processing speed should choose the Intel Core i7-12700K to leverage its substantial base clock advantage.
+Conversely, the Intel Core i5-14400 is the better selection for those who require expanded memory capacity, as it offers a 50% improvement in max memory support.
+Selecting between these two processors depends on whether your specific workflow benefits more from the higher base clock frequency or the increased memory ceiling provided by the respective hardware.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.